JiaruiJ/jiaruij.github.io/_pages/about.md

 My reasearch interest focus on *Learning Theory*, particularly the theoretical understanding of large foundation model from *training dynamic* and *generalization*.

 ## News
+\[2024/9\] One paper accepted by NeurIPS 2024, [Unveil Benign Overfitting for Transformer in Vision: Training Dynamics, Convergence, and Generalization](https://arxiv.org/abs/2409.19345)

 ## Publication